BlakeHammo/Clubber/README.txt

 Blake Hammond a1881913

-IMPORTANT: The video submission showcasing our web app is called Cluber Overview.mkv and is within this WDC_PG001_ENJOYABLE_TURNS_SUPER folder
+IMPORTANT: The video submission showcasing our web app is called "Cluber Overview.mkv" and is within this WDC_PG001_ENJOYABLE_TURNS_SUPER folder

 ----------------------------------------------------